Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Introduction

 \section{Introduction}

-The {\it cyclicity problem} is a classical and important topic in the qualitative theory of planar vector fields.
-It consists in estimating the number of limit cycles bifurcating from a monodromic singularity $p$ (center or focus) when it is perturbed inside a given family $\mathcal{F}$ of vector fields.
+The classical and important topic in the qualitative theory of planar vector fields known as the {\it cyclicity problem} addresses the estimation of the number of limit cycles bifurcating from a monodromic singularity $p$ (center or focus) when perturbed within a given family $\mathcal{F}$ of vector fields.
 Such a number of limit cycles is called {\it cyclicity} of the monodromic singularity $p$ in $\mathcal{F}$.
-This problem has been extensively studied in the context of planar polynomial vector fields (see, for instance, \cite{PT19,romanovski2009center} and the references therein) and has also been considered for piecewise smooth vector fields (see, for instance, \cite{gassulcoll,cruz19,GasTor03,GouTor20} and the references therein).
+This problem has garnered extensive attention, both in the realm of planar polynomial vector fields (see, for instance, \cite{PT19,romanovski2009center}) and in the context of piecewise smooth vector fields (see, for instance, \cite{gassulcoll,cruz19,GasTor03,GouTor20}).
+The study of limit cycles emanating from monodromic singularities often employs Lyapunov coefficients, denoted as $V_i$'s, which are derived from the coefficients in the power series expansion of the first-return map $\pi(x)$ around the singularity.
+This approach has been explored in both smooth systems \cite{romanovski2009center} and nonsmooth systems \cite{gassulcoll,GasTor03,novaessilva2020}, particularly when $\pi$ exhibits analytic behavior in a neighborhood of $x=0$, where $\pi(x)-x=\sum_{i\geq 1} V_i x^i$ for $x$ close to $0$.

-Limit cycles bifurcating from monodromic singularities are usually studied by means of the so-called Lyapunov coefficients, $V_i$'s, which are determined by the coefficients in the power series expansion of the first-return map $\pi(x)$ around the singularity (see, for instance, \cite{romanovski2009center} for smooth system and \cite{gassulcoll,GasTor03,novaessilva2020} for nonsmooth systems).
-More specifically, when $\pi$ is analytic in a neighborhood of $x=0$, $\pi(x)-x=\sum_{i\geq 1} V_i x^i$ for $x$ close to $0$.
+Differential equations featuring discontinuities constitute a crucial class of dynamical systems with wide-ranging applications in applied science, particularly in scenarios involving switches and abrupt processes, (see, for instance \cite{andronov1966theory,CRM,BBCK,Mike18}).
+Filippov's book \cite{Filippov88} introduced a rigorous mathematical framework for nonsmooth differential equations, now commonly referred to as Filippov systems.
+The notion of singularity in Filippov systems encompasses traditional singular points found in smooth differential systems, as well as new types of points arising from nonsmoothness, namely, pseudo-equilibria and tangency points (see, for example, \cite{guardia2011generic}).
+These additional singularities can give rise to local monodromic behavior, thereby expanding the range of singularities for which the cyclicity problem is well-posed.